-“May your name be inscribed in the Book of Life” is the most common greeting for the Jewish New Year season.
+“May your name be inscribed in the Book of Life” is the most common greeting for the New Year of 5779.

 From the time of Moses onward, the roll call of the redeemed has been closely linked with atonement (reconciliation with God).
 The Book of Life held much meaning for other world religions as well.

 The ancient belief can also be traced to Mesopotamia.
 Babylonian religious writings speak of “The Tablets of Transgressions” and “The Tablets of Destiny,” which record man’s fate.
 If one’s name was written in the sin-recording tablets, it was blotted out of the Tablets of Destiny.
 According to this legend, every year all the gods got together in a special room in heaven called “The Room of Fate.”
 Marduk, who was the chief god, presided over the meeting.
 Nabu, the god of wisdom and literature, took notes, recording each man’s fate on these tablets.
 Again, the “Book of Life” concept appears in tablets from the neo-Assyrian period, and there seems to be a hint of the same idea in an ancient Sumerian poem.

 Because of these writings, some modern Jewish “scholars” believe that the Sefer Hayyim (Book of Life) was adopted into Jewish tradition as a result of the Babylonian influence.
 Who’s to say, however, that the Babylonians weren’t influenced by the ancient Jewish revelation before it was transcribed by the Bible writers?